Healing Trauma and PTSD

 - Conventional insight therapy is not particularly useful at dislodging these old wounds.

-Somatic Experiencing® is a technique that has been developed over the last 20 years to help dislodge these old wounds.
+Somatic Experiencing® is a holistic trauma healing technique that has been developed over the last 20 years to help dislodge these old wounds.
 It is based on the understanding that the part of our brain called the amygdala holds the reins to our autonomic nervous system and evolved long enough before our more modern brain (the neo-cortex) that it speaks a different language.
 Holding the reins to our autonomic nervous system means that it controls our heart rate, our digestive system, and our fight-or-flight response, and it often holds wellness hostage to fears that lurk below the surface, residual to early frights or injuries.

-Somatic Experiencing® helps the body learn to feel safe and release old fears.
+Somatic training helps the body learn to feel safe and release old fears.
 It helps us to learn the language of the amygdala.
 Symptoms of ill health are often the body trying to get our attention and can take on new meanings as we learn to hear what the amygdala is trying to tell us.